Marceljani

-Marceljani is a village under the administration of Labin, Croatia.
+Marceljani (Italian: Marcegliani) is a village in the Labin-Albona municipality in Istria County, Croatia.
+It is part of the Labinština peninsula in Istria.

 Location

 The village is located about 3 km from the center of the town of Labin and about 8 km from Rabac, Istria in the east.
 In recent times, since the formation of Croatia, the village was renamed Marceljani (even Marčeljani).

-Population
+Demographics

+According to the 2021 census, its population was 191.

 The settlement was formerly part of the Municipality of Sveta Nedelja.
-The population is 192 (2011).
+The population was 192 in 2011.
 At the census of 2001, Marciljani had 161 inhabitants.
 In 1991, the village counted 170 inhabitants.
 From this 33.5% were Croats, 3.5% Serbs, 0.6% Muslims and 62.3% other (at the time they were mostly regionally committed, as Istrians).

 Economy

 Marciljani is home to a few private concerns in the fields of private tourist facilities, carpentry, and a dental laboratory.